Shankarkk/Shankarkk/README.md

 I build scalable data platforms that combine reliable ELT pipelines, automation, testing, governance, and operational visibility.

-My focus is on designing maintainable and business-aligned data systems using Snowflake and dbt, with experience supporting mortgage and retail banking workflows.
-I enjoy transforming complex business processes into structured, automated, and auditable data solutions that remain reliable as they grow.
+My focus is on designing maintainable and business-aligned data systems using Snowflake and dbt.
+I have worked across analytics, automation, and workflow-driven use cases, including e-commerce reporting and mortgage documentation processes.

 Beyond data engineering, I actively explore workflow automation, governance-aware architectures, AI-enabled knowledge systems, and operational excellence practices that improve how organizations manage data and decision-making.

-“I don’t need to be perfect — I just need to show that I can think, adapt, and deliver value step by step.”

 🔹 About Me